OSGeo/gdal/gdal/doc/source/programs/gdaltindex.rst

 Description
 -----------

-This program builds a shapefile with a record for each input raster file, an attribute containing the filename, and a polygon geometry outlining the raster.
+This program creates an OGR-supported dataset with a record for each input raster file, an attribute containing the filename, and a polygon geometry outlining the raster.
 This output is suitable for use with `MapServer <http://mapserver.org/>`__ as a raster tileindex.